 Skylights can also break and fall onto people because of poor installations or water damage.
 Leaks can cause leakages, weakening the beams and causing the skylight to break.
 Extreme weather conditions such as hail, storms, or heavy snow can cause a skylight to fail, severely injuring people below it.

 The injuries from a skylight fall depend on the height the accident victim falls from.
 In cases where the height is greater, it can even lead to untimely deaths.
-In 2017, around 40% of the construction worker deaths were due to falls, including people falling through skylights.
+In 2017, around 40% of construction worker deaths were due to falls, including people falling through skylights.

 Depending on the location of your fall, how you fall, and from the height you fall, different types of injuries can occur, or in worse cases, even skylight death.